 SSN Trace exceptions

-Exceptions may arise for this search if the date of birth or name provided by the candidate does not match the information returned by the SSN trace.
-For these issues, the candidate will often be asked to submit a copy of their photo ID.
+SSN Trace Exceptions may occur if the date of birth or name provided by the candidate does not match the information returned by the SSN trace.
+For most of these issues, the candidate will be sent an email asking them to re-enter their Social Security Number.

 Motor Vehicle Record exceptions